Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ## Data Transmission Modes {#data-transmission-mode}

-In Live Transmission Mode the only valid value is "1".
+SRT has been mainly created for Live Streaming and therefore its main and default transmission mode is "live".
+SRT supports, however, the modes that the original UDT library supported, that is, buffer and message transmission.

 ### Message Mode {#transmission-mode-msg}

 When the STREAM flag of the handshake Extension Message {#handshake-extension-msg} is set to 0, the protocol operates in Message mode, characterized as follows:

 - Every packet has its own Packet Sequence Number.
 - One or several consecutive SRT Data packets can form a message.
 - All the packets belonging to the same message have a similar message number set in the Message Number field.

 The first packet of a message has the first bit of the Packet Position Flags ({{data-pkt}})